BIBLE CHRONOLOGY

 then add

-I arrive at the age of 35 for Christ's death because I believe that He lived fully 30 years before beginning His ministry halfway through His 31st year.
-If this is so, Christ preached for half of His 31st year, all of His 32nd, 33rd and 34th year, dying early in His 35th year, at Passover.
+I arrive at the age of 35 for Christ's death because I believe that He lived 30 years before beginning His ministry halfway through His 31st year.
+If this is so, Christ preached for half of His 31st year, all of His 32nd, 33rd and 34th year, dying early in His 35th year at Passover.
 Note that Biblical ages of people run concurrently with calendar years, as is seen with the years of Noah, and explained on the chart on the "HOME" page at the entry for the year 1656AM.

 Supposed Solutions by the Churches of God